parallelmicroscopy/24-well-RAP/README.md

 <b> LED array: </b>

 The array consists of 24 Dotstar LEDs (LEDs: https://www.adafruit.com/product/2343) positioned on a grid with 18mm pitch.
-The LED array was custom built and assembled by PCBway.  <u>Gerber files are available on request</u>.
+The LED array was custom built and assembled by PCBway (at a cost of about 35$ per array with 5 array minumum order).  <i>Gerber files are available on request</i>.

+Alternatively, a commercially available LED array can be used e.g. https://www.adafruit.com/product/1430.
+But be aware that there are a few disadvantages. i) First, the LED spacing doesn't exactly match (there will be a slight shift noticable near the edge of the multiwell plate); ii) The commercial array also uses slower pixels with different wiring and timing requirements (Neopixels); iii) The Arduino control software would need to be altered to account for the diffent pixel number (every second pixel would be used) and pixel architecture.
+The software uses the FastLED.h (https://github.com/FastLED/FastLED) library so the changes would be relatively simple.
+Its worthwhile noting that the original publication used Neopixel array (https://elifesciences.org/articles/56426), and it was effective.

 <b> LED array control: </b>